This is the guide on how to download the Coral app, plus claim the current joining offer. Read on for reviews of what the app is all about.

 Football and horse racing aside, there are plenty of additional sports featured on the Coral mobile app and these can be found by expanding the ‘All Sports’ menu (represented by an ‘A-Z’ icon) from the main menu.
 You’ll find American Football, Athletics, Aussie Rules, Baseball, Basketball, Boxing, Cricket, Cycling, Darts, Formula 1, Gaelic Football, Golf, Greyhound Racing, Hurling, Ice Hockey, Motor Cycles, Motor Sports, Rowing, Rugby League, Rugby Union, Snooker, Speedway, Tennis, UFC and Virtual Sports all there plus a few others.

-And then there are the free bets that can be claimed if you join as a new Coral mobile app customer.
-The way it operates is that if you Bet £5 you receive £20 in free bets.
-Now that’s a decent bonus offer and very generous.
+And then there is the joining offer for all new Coral mobile app customers.
+It’s usually a decent bonus offer and very generous.
 It’s also easy to use and simple.
-All new customers to the Coral mobile app can then use this matched bet to place bets on a range of sports.
+All new customers to the Coral mobile app can then take advantage of this to place bets on a range of sports.
+(T&Cs apply, 18+, New customers only)

 As with all good responsive app sites, the Coral mobile app is able to automatically recognise the type of device that you are using and change the display accordingly to fit the screen size.
 This includes not only mobile devices but normal desktop computers too such as Macs and Windows PCs.